6 Ways to Control Your Food Cravings

-- Make smart substitutions.
+Make smart substitutions.
 Craving a cupcake from the corner bakery?
 Try making your own and tweaking the recipe to make it healthier.
-Or, eat a better-for-you option — like a juicy apple or a decadent fig — to satisfying your desire for sweetness.
+Or, eat a better-for-you option — like a juicy apple or a decadent fig — to satisfy your desire for sweetness.

 Limit your trigger foods.
 Your body can develop a tolerance to certain foods, much like alcohol or a drug, making you want more and more of it.
 The more you consume, the more you’ll want to consume.
 Try buying foods you can’t seem to resist in small amounts, or only once a month.